Wizardry

 Conjoined Casting

-There is an additional form of cooperative casting, called Conjoined Casting, in which the wizards attempt to complete more than one spell at a time by joining their glyphs together.
-Conjoined benefits usually grant an additional boon to “the first caster to your right”, so upon deciding to Conjoin Cast, the casters agree to a counterclockwise progression of the spell-glyphs.
-A single Wizard can initiate more than one spell at a time using Conjoined Casting.
-This allows an individual wizard to Conjoin Cast alone, as the condition “the first caster to your right,” would apply to themselves.
+There is an additional form of cooperative casting, called Conjoined Casting, in which the wizard or wizards attempt to complete more than one spell at a time by joining their glyphs together.
+In addition to agreeing on a numerical position for the working, the casters also agree to a counterclockwise progression of the spell-glyphs.
+A single caster can initiate more than one spell at a time using Conjoined Casting.
+When a spell description calls for “the first caster to your right,” that can be yourself if the next spell to the right is also yours.
+A small number of spells specify the first wizard to your right, which must be a different person than you.

 Backlashing any spell in the ritual backlashes every spell in the ritual.